Chislevah/Capstone-Customer-Data-Analysis-/README.md

 Returning Customers = COUNTROWS(FILTER('Dataset', 'Dataset'[Subscription Start] < DATE(YEAR(TODAY()), 1, 1)))
 ```

 Visualizations with BI

 I used, line charts and bar charts to show the trend of new and retained subscriptions over time.
 I also created a time series visual with Order Date or Subscription Start as the x-axis and display the measures above as series, stacked bar charts to compare new and retained subscriptions for different months or years and other visuals are included in the work.
 1. Cards
-   a.
-Total Revenue: Display the overall revenue.
+   - Total Revenue: Display the overall revenue.
-   b.
-Active Customers: Number of active customers.
+   - Active Customers: Number of active customers.
-   c.
-Latest and earliest Subscription: Date, month and year of the various subscription periods.
+   -  Latest and earliest Subscription: Date, month and year of the various subscription periods.
-   d.
-Churn Rate: Percentage of churned customers.
+   -  Churn Rate: Percentage of churned customers.

 2. Line Charts
    - Revenue Over Time: Monthly or quarterly revenue trends.